nvennin/test-www/procedures/Procedure_GDP_AMXWS_Management_Of_Procedures.md

 ### Nomenclature

-Each procedure and document of the QMS has a unique, random, 5 letter document code, in addition to having a meaningful title.
+Each procedure and document in the QMS has a unique, random, 5 letter document code, in addition to a meaningful title.

-#### Departent
+#### Department

 The departments can be:

 * Compliance
 * Clinical
 * Commercial
-* Cross—Functional
+* Cross-functional
 * Finance
 * Information Technology
 * Human Resources